OleMussmann/Nix-Package-Search/README.md

 - Dependencies: `ripgrep` and GNU `getopt`

 ## Automate package scanning (optional)
-- Set up a cron job or a systemd timer for `nps -r` at regular intervals.
+- Set up a cron job or a systemd timer for `nps -r` (or `nps -e true -r` for using the nix experimental features) at regular intervals.
 Make sure to do so with your local user environment.

 ## Usage
     Usage: nps [OPTION]...
 SEARCH_TERM
-    Find SEARCH_TERM in available nix packages and sort results by relevance.
+    Find SEARCH_TERM in nix channels packages and sort results by relevance.

-    List up to three columns, the latter two being optional: channel.PACKAGE_NAME  [PACKAGE_VERSION]  [PACKAGE_DESCRIPTION]
+    List up to three columns, the latter two being optional: channel.PACKAGE_NAME  [VERSION]  [DESCRIPTION]

+    Or, with nix experimental features, search the registry flakes instead.
+    PACKAGE_NAME  [VERSION]  [DESCRIPTION] <- system flake
+    registry_name#PACKAGE_NAME  [VERSION]  [DESCRIPTION] <- other flakes

     Mandatory arguments to long options are mandatory for short options too.

       -c, --color=WHEN               highlight search matches in color, --colour=WHEN                WHEN=
                                        {always} always emit color codes
                                         never   never emit color codes
                                         auto    only emit color codes when stdout is a terminal
       -C, --columns=COLUMNS          choose columns to show,
                                        COLUMNS=
                                        {all}         show all columns
                                         none         show only PACKAGE_NAME
                                         version      also show PACKAGE_VERSION
                                         description  also show PACKAGE_DESCRIPTION
+      -e, --experimental=true|false  use experimental nix search {false}
       -f, --flip=true|false          flip the order of sorting {false}
       -h, --help                     display a short help message and exit -l, --long-help                display a long help message and exit -r, --refresh                  refresh package cache
       -s, --separator=true|false     separate match types with a newline {true}
-      -v, --version               print `nps` version and exit"
+      -v, --version                  print \`nps\` version and exit"

     The `nps --color=WHEN` option follows the `grep` color option, except that here the WHEN option is mandatory.
 Be aware that color codes can trip up